wez/wezterm/docs/multiplexing.md

 Multiplexing in `wezterm` is based around the concept of *multiplexing domains*;
 a domain is a distinct set of windows and tabs.
-When wezterm starts up it creates a default *local domain* to manage the windows and tabs in the UI, but it can also be configured to start or connect to any number of additional domains.
+When wezterm starts up it creates a default *local domain* to manage the windows and tabs in the UI, but it can also be configured to start or connect to additional domains.

 Once connected to a domain, `wezterm` can attach its windows and tabs to the local native UI, providing a more natural experience for interacting with